top of page

 I believe that there are no good and bad people, just people, making good and bad choices.
 When I listened to Dr. Becky Kennedy speak with Dr. Scott Barry Kaufman on his Psychology Podcast, I felt comforted in her approach to parenting.
 I do not want to ever excuse misbehaviour, and when we shift our mindset to the most generous interpretation (MGI) of why a behaviour occurs, it helps us build empathy for the person who made a mistake, rather than shaming the person or seeing them as the mistake.

 MGI is one of many parenting strategies Dr. Becky writes about in her book, Good Inside, and promotes in her teachings through her website, https://www.goodinside.com/.
 Together with insights relating to boundaries, truth, resilience and repair, Dr. Becky’s teaching on the most generous interpretation helps the modern parent realize their role in this world, and their relationship with their child.
 We tend to jump to negative conclusions when we see our children misbehave, often rooted in anger, frustration, embarrassment or judgment.
-One of Dr. Becky’s life hack is to shift that mindset to: How can I interpret this misbehaviour through the most generous lens?
+One of Dr. Becky’s life hacks is to shift that mindset to: How can I interpret this misbehaviour through the most generous lens?
 It is not in an effort to excuse it, but to understand the root of the problem and to see the person beneath the problem.

 This perspective has helped me in moments where my children were having disagreements that escalated into a physical fight.
 Rather than seeing the situation with a less generous approach, and often a fixed mindset (ie., my children are psychotic and will never learn to communicate), I can use the MGI and think: “It’s hard to share toys and important to learn communication strategies”.
 It is essential that we see the person beneath the behaviour in order to connect.
 Only then can we teach, learn, and ultimately help guide better behaviour.
 Connection before correction.